In the news

-Collective Medical Technologies and EDIE were highlighted in an article in Healthcare Informatics.
+Collective Medical and EDie were highlighted in an article in Healthcare Informatics.
 The article is available here.

-For information about CMT and our solutions, see the Helpful Links listed below.
+For information about Collective Medical and our solutions, see the Helpful Links listed below.

 Information about who we are and what drives us to do what we do.

-High-level information about our products: EDIE and PreManage.
+High-level information about the Collective Platform.
 For specific information for each, see their product pages.